gin-admin/gin-admin-cli/README.md

 OPTIONS:
    --dir value, -d value  The directory to generate the project (default: current directory) --name value           The project name
-   --desc value           The project description --version value        The project version (default: 1.0.0) --pkg value            The project package name (default: project name) --git-url value        Use git repository to initialize the project (default: https://github.com/LyricTian/gin-admin.git) --git-branch value     Use git branch to initialize the project (default: master) --help, -h             show help
+   --app-name value       The application name (default: project name) --desc value           The project description --version value        The project version (default: 1.0.0) --pkg value            The project package name (default: project name) --git-url value        Use git repository to initialize the project (default: https://github.com/LyricTian/gin-admin.git) --git-branch value     Use git branch to initialize the project (default: main) --fe-dir value         The frontend directory to generate the project (if empty, the frontend project will not be generated)
+   --fe-name value        The frontend project name (default: frontend) --fe-git-url value     Use git repository to initialize the frontend project (default: https://github.com/gin-admin/gin-admin-frontend.git)
+   --fe-git-branch value  Use git branch to initialize the frontend project (default: main) --help, -h             show help
 ```